 (3) The signature and title of a notarial officer described in subsection (1)(a) or (b) conclusively establish the authority of the officer to perform the notarial act.

 SECTION 13.
+Notarial Act Under Authority of Federally Recognized Indian Tribe.
 (1) A notarial act performed under the authority and in the jurisdiction of a federally recognized Indian tribe has the same effect under the laws of this state as if performed by a notarial officer of this state, if the act performed in the jurisdiction of the tribe is performed by:

 (a) A notary public authorized by the tribe;